What Does It Do?

 To Enter or Edit a Student Grade

-- Click the corresponding cell for the student and the activity.
+- Click the cell corresponding to the activity (column) and student (row).

 You can add private comments to individual student scores to give feedback.